-A joint statement issued in May 2014 by ten of the eleven participating Member States indicated an intention to implement the FTT progressively.
-The FTT proposal remains subject to negotiation between the participating Member States.
-It may therefore be altered prior to any implementation.
-Additional EU Member States may decide to participate or to withdraw from the negotiations.
+However, the FTT proposal remains subject to negotiation between the participating Member States.
+It may therefore be altered prior to any implementation the timing of which remains unclear.
+Additional EU Member States may decide to participate.

 Prospective holders of Covered Bonds are advised to seek their own professional advice in relation to the FTT.
 Although the effect of these proposals on the Issuer will not be known until the legislation is finalised, the FTT may also adversely affect certain of its businesses.